Nipple changes are common breast symptoms. Suspicious changes described below should be referred as a USC.

 - Longstanding nipple retraction

-- Reversible/intermittent nipple retraction
+- Reversible or intermittent nipple retraction

-How to refer:
+How to refer

-Edinburgh, Midlothian and East Lothian Patients
+Edinburgh, Midlothian, and East Lothian Patients

 - Please refer via SCI Gateway to WGH